chesorwell/business/GIVEN.md

 **Strategic Roadmap**

 1. Pick a market.
-(Remember, you are not marrying the market, you are dating it)
+(Remember, you are DATING the niche, not MARRYING it)
 2. Explore the market and select a Minimum Viable Segment (MVS).
 3. MVS Deep Dive + Initial Hypothesis on Problem Worthy of Solving (if none, go to step 1 or 2).
 4. Primary Interactions to Validate the Problem, sufficiently enough to create AND SELL a sufficient Offer.